Do you want to know the best B2B lead generation strategies to help increase your sales?

 One of the most frustrating parts of B2B lead generation is that the wheels tend to turn more slowly.
-That’s because there are usually more people who need to sign off on any decision.
+That’s because more people usually need to sign off on any decision.
 Think about it:

 You get the point.

 That way, people don’t get tired of seeing the same campaign on each visit.
-You can also make your OnSite Retargeting® campaigns more enticing every time a user comes back to your website.
+You can also make your OnSite Retargeting® campaigns more enticing whenever a user returns to your website.

-For example, let’s say the first time someone visits your site, you offer their company 10% off your product’s price.
-They go away, talk to their manager, think about it a bit more, and come back.
+For example, the first time someone visits your site, you offer their company 10% off your product’s price.
+They go away, talk to their manager, think about it more, and come back.

-You know they’re tempted to purchase (because they came back), but they still haven’t pulled the trigger.
+They’re tempted to purchase (because they came back) but still haven’t pulled the trigger.

-So on their second visit, you bump up your offer with a new campaign for a small trial period:
+So on their second visit, you bump up your offer with a new campaign for a short trial period:

-Now the new offer is just enough to motivate this person to sign up for your product or service.
+The new offer motivates this person to sign up for your product or service.

 OnSite Retargeting® is actually how Podcast Insights grew conversions by 1099%.